 This statement has been prepared to align with the requirements of the Australian Modern Slavery Act 2018 (the Act), following a review of Simba's supply chains and operations.
-This statement sets out the actions taken by Simba Global Pty Ltd ACN 613 005 039 ("Simba", "we" and "our"), an Australian reporting entity, to comply with the requirements of the Act, to identify, assess and address modern slavery risks across our operations and supply chains over the Australian financial year ending 30 June 2021 (the current reporting period).
+This statement sets out the actions taken by Simba Global Pty Ltd ACN 613 005 039 ("Simba", "we" and "our"), an Australian reporting entity, to comply with the requirements of the Act, to identify, assess and address modern slavery risks across our operations and supply chains over the Australian financial year ending 30 June 2022 (the current reporting period).

-Modern Slavery can occur in a multitude of forms including servitude, forced or bonded labour and human trafficking, all of which include the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.
+Modern Slavery can occur in a multitude of forms including servitude, forced or bonded labour and human trafficking, all of which include the deprivation of one person's liberty by another in order to exploit them for personal or commercial gain.

-At Simba, we pride ourselves on the quality of our products and the depth and longevity of the relationships with our suppliers.
+At Simba, we pride ourselves on the quality of our products and the depth and longevity of our relationships with suppliers.
 As a family-owned business, family is at the centre of everything we do, from our management team to our values.
 Acting with family in mind means ensuring we are investing in sustainability and ethical sourcing - for our family, the families of our employees and the families of workers in our supply chain.

 To support this, we have implemented a broad set of shared policies, processes and controls, detailed within this statement.
 In addition to these efforts, we recognise there is more to be done to improve our capability to identify, mitigate and remediate our risks of, and any contribution to, modern slavery.
-As we enter our third reporting period, we look forward to continuing to work with our suppliers, customers and employees to find new ways to strengthen our due diligence systems and the breadth of our reporting.
+As we enter our fourth reporting period, we look forward to continuing to work with our suppliers, customers, and employees to find new ways to strengthen our due diligence systems and the breadth of our reporting.

-We are mindful of the adverse impact that COVID-19 has had and continues to have on our auditing schedule.
-Over the last year, we have been unable to visit our suppliers with our overseas teams but have conducted video conferences as an interim measure.
-Whilst we have been able to commence local quality audits with our inspection teams, we are still awaiting permission to commence 3rd party social audits as well as permission for our senior procurement teams to visit suppliers in person.
+Throughout the current reporting period, we have been challenged by the adverse impact that COVID-19, which continues to impact our auditing schedule.
+Over the last year, we have still been unable to visit our suppliers with our overseas teams in China but have been able to visit just 5 suppliers in India and one in Bangladesh.
+However, we have continued to conduct video conferences as an interim measure.
+While we have been able to commence local quality audits with our inspection teams, we are still awaiting permission to commence 3rd party social audits, as well as permission for our senior procurement teams to visit suppliers in person.